Novel features of attractors and transseries in non-conformal Bjorken flows: Global flow structure

 In order to determine the global flow structure of the non-conformal Bjorken fluid we shall follow these steps: (1) find all CPs at the UV and IR regimes, (2) perform detailed stability analysis around each CP, and (3) find flow lines connecting them.
 We shall also make use of well known mathematical tools in the theory of non-autonomous dynamical systems (see Appendix A for short review of the ideas worked out in this section).
 Here we just outline the most important concepts and highlight their utility.

 As it was mentioned above convergent points are very specific configurations of the dynamical variables in the UV and IR limits.
-More precisely we introduce those as specific limits in the phase space of variables as follows
+More precisely we introduce those as specific limits in the phase space of variables as follows:

 The set of initial conditions of the flows which merge asymptotically to the same IR CP determine the basin of attraction of the forward attractor.
 However, flows carry information about the UV region where these emerge so one can establish differences among these~\footnote{Mathematically this means that each subset in the basin of attraction has an associated homotopy class.}.
-For instance, in the conformal kinetic model it is possible to show that the behavior of the early-time solutions of the energy density and their fluctuations depends asymptotically on the location of the initial UV flows~\cite{Kurkela:2019set,Behtash:2019txb,Behtash:2019qtk,Behtash:2020vqk}.
-The former shows how rapidly the energy density decays while the later carry information of the stability of the UV CP where the flow is originated from~\cite{Kurkela:2019set,Behtash:2017wqg,Behtash:2019qtk,Behtash:2019txb,Behtash:2020vqk}.
+For instance, in conformal kinetic systems~\cite{Kurkela:2019set,Behtash:2017wqg,Behtash:2019qtk,Behtash:2019txb,Behtash:2020vqk} the energy density decays faster (slower) near the UV CP where the transverse (longitudinal) pressure reaches its minimum value.
+At the same time, fluctuations at early times might grow or decay rapidly depending on how close these are near a given UV CP.
 In the non-conformal case studied here, the situation is more cumbersome since we shall find multiple UV CPs as we show below.
-Therefore, and in order to establish a difference between the elements of the basin of attraction, it is needed to introduce the concept of an invariant subspace of flows (ISOF).
+Therefore, in order to establish a difference between the elements of the basin of attraction, it is needed to introduce the concept of an ISOF.
 ISOF is a subspace of the phase space with the property that all flows which fall into it stay there eternally.
-We will focus on a special case when flow lines connect UV and IR fixed points {\it i.e.},
+We will focus on a special case when flow lines connect UV and IR CPs {\it i.e.},

 Flows in a manifold $\mathcal{M}$ connecting the UV and IR convergent points determine the decomposition of the basin of attraction into invariant subspaces of flows.
 Then observables in each ISOF have their own unique asymptotic expansions around the UV/IR respectively.
 More importantly, the dimensionality of ISOF's gives the global information of the dynamical system such as the {\it attractor} and its corresponding stability analysis.
-The latter is of vital importance for the convergence of numerical solutions as it is very well known in more complex cases~\cite{thompson2002nonlinear}.
+The later is of vital importance for the convergence of numerical solutions as it is very well known in more complex cases~\cite{thompson2002nonlinear}.